clicknium/clicknium-docs/doc/api/python/webdriver/webextension/install.md

 ***def install(self) -> None***

-Install web extension.
+Install web extension

 >**Remarks:**
->- Before installing extension, you should make sure you have already closed edge, firefox and chrome browser.
+>- Before installing extension, you should make sure you have already closed the browsers "Edge", "Firefox" and “Chrome”.
->- When extension is installed successfully, then you should turn on the extension manually.
+>- When extension is installed successfully, you should turn on the extension manually.

 **Example:**
 ***